openzipkin/brave/brave/README.md

 propagated downstream.

-By default, there's a global sampler that applies a single rate to all traced operations. `Tracer.Builder.sampler` is how you indicate this, and it defaults to trace every request.
+By default, there's a global sampler that applies a single rate to all traced operations. `Tracing.Builder.sampler` is how you indicate this, and it defaults to trace every request.

 ### Declarative sampling